 I now crave meditation when I have to go without it.
 I can feel the anxiety, negativity, and overwhelment of life start to creep back up on me if I go several days without being able to meditate.

 There is no wrong way to meditate and I recommend that everyone follow what feels best to them.
 I personally prefer guided meditations because they help me focus, visualize, and give me perspective over any situation in my life.
-You will notice that I have a lot of meditations from Abraham/Esther Hicks because everything they say just re-centers me like nothing else.
-These are my favorite guided meditations:
+These are my favorite guided meditations (just click on the titles to be taken to the meditation):

 I love this meditation to start the day out right, especially if I had a rough day the day before.
 It reminds me that each day is a new, fresh start and that I am a deliberate creator of my life.

-This meditation can really be for any time of day, but it’s my OVERALL FAVORITE out of all of the meditations and the one I listen to most often, and since I do my self-care routine at night, it’s the time that I most often listen to this meditation.
+This meditation can really be for any time of day, but it’s one of my favorites to listen to before going to sleep since I do my self-care routine at night, so it’s the time that I most often listen to this meditation.

-It’s perfection.
+It’s perfect.
 It goes over everything you need to focus on in order to let go, feel grateful, forgive, and manifest.
 It has 6 phases and is 21 minutes long.
-If there’s one meditation I would recommend, it would be this one.
+It’s an amazing guided meditation that I have found to be very effective.

 Sometimes, we may find ourselves in a situation where we’re really worried or scared about money, or we’d like to feel better about money in general and release resistant beliefs and feelings around it.
 This is my favorite meditation for any of those things.
 I have found this meditation helps me move from a level of income that I’ve been stuck at for some time and allows me to let go and let more in.